-Immediately or soon after a fracture occurs, most people will experience what is called acute pain.
+After a fracture occurs, most people will feel what is called acute pain.
 Medication to reduce this type of pain is often prescribed during this stage.
 Acute pain will decrease with time.

-In order for a broken bone to heal, it may need a cast, a brace, a splint, surgery or any combination of the above.
-Whatever method is used to treat your broken bone, the key is to reduce or immobilize the fracture for several weeks so that the bone can set or heal.
+In order for a broken bone to heal, it may need a cast, a brace, a splint, surgery or any mix of the above.
+Whatever method is used to treat your broken bone, the key is to reduce or immobilize the fracture for many weeks so that the bone can set or heal.

 It is important that you follow the instructions you are given by your doctor in terms of rest and movement.
 You may be asked to avoid certain movements so that you do not make the injury worse.

 A broken bone and the surrounding soft tissue damage need a minimum of six to eight weeks to heal.
 However, depending on your general health and the condition of your bone and soft tissue, healing can take much longer.
 For example, osteoporotic bones take longer to heal than normal bones.
 During this time, it is usually necessary to reduce and modify your activities.

 The acute pain that you may have felt right after the injury will decrease with time, but in the weeks after your fracture, some pain may continue and this is called sub-acute pain.
 This is mainly because the lack of movement that was needed to help your bone heal has caused the soft tissue around the injury to stiffen and the muscles to weaken.
 Also, scarring and ongoing inflammation may have started in the soft tissue while the fracture was healing, which can also make movement hard and cause pain.

 Physical therapy is often recommended at this stage of recovery.
 A physical therapist can help: